How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Preliminaries

-In this study, we chose $\mathbf{\tau=0.9}$ for the threshold on pair completeness.
-The reason we require high filtering recall is that it determines the final recall ER; the duplicate pairs that are not included in the set of candidates $C$ cannot be detected by most matching methods, as they typically consider local information, e.g., the (deep) learning-based methods that treat matching as a binary classification task \cite{DBLP:journals/pvldb/KondaDCDABLPZNP16,DBLP:conf/sigmod/MudgalLRDPKDAR18}.
-We could set a different limit for $PC$, e.g., 0.85 or 0.95, but we deem 0.9 as a good balance between those ER applications that focus on recall and those focusing on precision.
+Note that we set a threshold on recall, because ER solutions typically consist of two consecutive steps: Filtering and Matching.
+The recall of the former step determines the overall recall of ER, since the duplicate pairs that are not included in the resulting set of candidates $C$ cannot be detected by most matching methods.
+This applies both to Clean-Clean ER, where there is no transitivity, due to the 1-1 matching constraint, and to Dirty ER, where the matching algorithms typically consider local information, e.g., the (deep) learning-based methods that treat matching as a binary classification task \cite{DBLP:journals/pvldb/KondaDCDABLPZNP16,DBLP:conf/sigmod/MudgalLRDPKDAR18}.
+As a result, we chose $\mathbf{\tau=0.9}$ as the $PC$ threshold that ensures high recall for the overall ER process.
+Preliminary experiments demonstrated that a lower threshold, e.g., 0.85, didn’t alter the relative performance of the considered techniques.
+Besides, in more than 40\% of considered cases, the filtering techniques address Problem 1 with $PC \geq 91\%$, i.e., much higher than our threshold.

-Regarding \textbf{time efficiency}, the \textit{overall run-time} ($RT$) measures the time that intervenes between receiving the set(s) of entity profiles as input and producing the set of candidate pairs as output. $RT$ should be minimized to restrict the overhead of filtering on ER.
+Regarding \textbf{time efficiency}, the \textit{run-time} ($RT$) measures the time between receiving the set(s) of entity profiles as input and producing the set of candidate pairs as output. $RT$ should be minimized to restrict the overhead of filtering on ER.